Your Health, Our Priority

 Addressing rotator cuff injuries promptly is essential to restore shoulder mobility and reduce pain.
 Surgery, when performed by experienced specialists, offers significant benefits in improving quality of life.
 While the procedure is highly effective, it’s crucial to be aware of the potential complications of rotator cuff surgery, such as infection, stiffness, or re-tears, which can be minimized by choosing an experienced surgeon and following postoperative care instructions.
 If you’re experiencing shoulder pain or weakness, consult the experts at Felix Hospitals to explore your treatment options.
 Take the first step towards pain-free movement by scheduling a consultation today.

-1. What symptoms indicate I might need rotator cuff surgery?
+Q1.
+What is rotator cuff surgery?